 The truth about dry cleaning

-This service piece was first published a long time ago in the Washington Post magazine as “Coming Clean About Cleaning: A Practical Guide to Preserving Your Wardrobe.”
+This service piece was first published years ago in the Washington Post magazine as “Coming Clean About Cleaning: A Practical Guide to Preserving Your Wardrobe.”
 The general principles still apply, and I update occasionally, as new information comes to light.
-See also comments and answers to questions from from readers, below.
-Copyright (c) by Pat McNees.
+Copyright (c) Pat McNees.

 Okay, you bit the bullet and forked over the equivalent of a car down payment to buy a new jacket.
 The saleswoman purrs that it's a "classic," a real example of "investment dressing."

 But what about the first time you spill a spritzer on it?
 Or it comes back from the cleaners looking like half its former self?

 There are ways to keep your investment looking good.
 Here are some general tips your mother may never have taught you, plus a fabric-by-fabric guide.